OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 - Summarize the two most important step within access control
 - Differentiate between authorization and authentication within access control
-- Givin a list of scenario, be able to distinquish if they are discretionary or mandatory access control
+- Givin a list of scenario, be able to distinguish if they are discretionary or mandatory access control

 ## Cryptography